 - Sifted powdered sugar

-- MAKE WHITE CAKE: Adjust oven rack to middle position and preheat to 350 degrees F. Lightly grease bottom of 9-inch springform pan.
+- Adjust oven rack to middle position and preheat to 350 degrees F. Lightly grease bottom of a 9-inch springform pan.
 Line with parchment round, and lightly spray entire pan; set aside.

-- In large measuring cup whisk together milk, egg whites, and vanilla; set aside.
+- In a large measuring cup whisk together milk, egg whites, and vanilla; set aside.

-- In large bowl whisk together flour, sugar, baking powder, and salt on low speed until combined.
-Add butter, 1 piece at a time, and mix with electric mixer until only pea-sized pieces of butter remain, about 1 minute.
+- In a large bowl whisk together flour, sugar, baking powder, and salt on low speed until combined.
+Add butter, 1 piece at a time, and mix with an electric mixer until only pea-sized pieces of butter remain about 1 minute.

-- Pour in half of milk mixture, and mix on medium-high speed until light and fluffy, about 1 minutes.
+- Pour in half of the milk mixture, and mix on medium-high speed until light and fluffy, about 1 minute.
 Reduce speed to medium-low, and add remaining milk mixture, and beat until incorporated, about 30 seconds.

-- Pour batter into prepared pan and smooth top with rubber spatula.
-Bake until light golden, and toothpick inserted comes out clean, about 45-50 minutes, rotating halfway through baking.
+- Pour batter into prepared pan and smooth top with a rubber spatula.
+Bake until lightly golden and a toothpick inserted comes out clean, about 45-50 minutes, rotating halfway through baking.

-- Cool cake cool on wire rack in pan for 20 minutes.
-Remove cake from pan, discarding parchment, and let cool completely on wire rack, about 2 hours.
+- Cool cake cool on a wire rack in the pan for 20 minutes.
+Remove cake from pan, discarding parchment, and let cool completely on a wire rack, about 2 hours.

-- MAKE CRUMB TOPPING: Mix together flour, powdered sugar, and lemon zest in medium bowl.
+- Mix together flour, powdered sugar, and lemon zest in a medium bowl.
 Cut in butter and vanilla until mixture is crumbly.
-Cover and place in refrigerator to chill.
+Cover and place in the refrigerator to chill.

-- MAKE FILLING: Whip heavy cream until stiff peaks form; set aside.
+- Whip heavy cream until stiff peaks form; set aside.
 Beat mascarpone cheese, powdered sugar, lemon juice, and lemon zest on medium speed until smooth.
 Fold in whipped cream until combined.

-- FINISH CAKE: Split cake horizontally, and place 1 layer on cardboard round.
+- Split cake horizontally, and place 1 layer on cardboard round.
 Reserve ½ cup of filling, and use the rest to fill the cake.
-Place second layer on top of the filling.
+Place the second layer on top of the filling.
 Use reserved ½ cup filling to frost just the sides of the cake.
-Press crumb topping into sides of cake, and chill at least 1 hour.
-Dust top of cake with powdered sugar.
+Press crumb topping into sides of the cake, and chill at least 1 hour.
+Dust top of the cake with powdered sugar.
 Slice and serve.